 Our goal with the survey was to learn more about lived experiences of AMD, particularly perceptions of the disease, its treatments, and the specific burdens associated with living with both wet and dry AMD.
-We did not aim to learn more about faricimab in comparison with other drugs, or to evaluate the effectiveness or safety of the drug in question (that is the precise role of RCTs); instead, we hope the following data and analysis provide insights into the lived experiences of Canadians with AMD, individuals who must navigate the often-daily barriers and burdens that accompany the disease.
-Our belief is that these perspectives are crucial, and that they should be used to guide decision-making related to any new treatment under consideration with the potential to address the disease's physical, psychological, and socioeconomic burdens.
+We did not aim to learn more about aflibercept in comparison with other drugs, or to evaluate the effectiveness or safety of the drug in question (that is the precise role of RCTs).
+Instead, we hope the following data and analysis provide insights into the lived experiences of Canadians with AMD, individuals who must navigate the often-daily barriers and burdens that accompany the disease.
+Our belief is that these perspectives are crucial, and that they should be used to inform and guide decision-making related to any new treatment under consideration with the potential to address the physical, psychological, and socioeconomic burdens associated with the disease.
+We did ask respondents to indicate which anti-VEGF they may have received.
+Since this survey was completed in early 2020, it is assumed that those that indicated using aflibercept (Eylea), received aflibercept (2mg) and not the drug under review aflibercept (8mg).